AndiGloor/gnMsup1/README.md

 Please consult the [examples](./examples), [config.h](./src/config.h) and the [source-code](./src) for additional informations.

+You are welcome to contribute.
+Add some Documentation, post Issues or (preffered) Pull requests.
+Contact me if you plan a major-change.

 # Roles
 ## Master
 Each environment requires one master.
 It controls the bus and request its slaves to send data.
 A master can talk to everyone in the environment.